RTEMS/rtems-docs/porting/cpu_init.rst

 the CPU dependent code is responsible for initializing the floating point context.
-If there is not an easy way to initialize the FP context during Context_Initialize, then it is usually easier to save an "uninitialized" FP context here and copy it to the task’s during Context_Initialize.
+If there is not an easy way to initialize the FP context during Context_Initialize, then it is usually easier to save an "uninitialized" FP context here and copy it to the task's during Context_Initialize.
 If this technique is used to initialize the FP contexts, then it is important to ensure that the state of the floating point unit is in a coherent, initialized state.